sf-wdi-37/project-2/lightning-pitch.md

   * Who is your user, and how does your app make their life better?
   * What technologies would you use that we haven't covered in class (if any)?

 3. No slides.
-Use the whiteboard to draw any visuals you need.
+You may use the whiteboard to draw any visuals you need.

 ![idea](https://cloud.githubusercontent.com/assets/7833470/12076308/f9c057fa-b15a-11e5-9c0a-38342e79b1da.gif)